RamblingCookieMonster/PSRabbitMq/README.md

 * Optionally, configure SSL
   * Use OpenSSL and the rabbitmq.config file (docs online)
   * On Windows, you might need to start SSL in the Erlang envirnment via werl.exe ```ssl:start().```
+* More details at the [PowerShell and RabbitMQ post](http://ramblingcookiemonster.github.io/RabbitMQ-Intro/)

 #### Managing RabbitMq with RabbitMqTools